Authentic Greek Spanakopita – Spinach and Feta Pie

 Make Ahead and Storing Spanakopita

-1. You can assemble the pie, wrap it in plastic wrap and freeze it.
-When you are ready to bake it, just remove from the freezer and bake, and you will have freshly baked pie to serve.
+Spanakopita is one of those dishes that are easy to make ahead and store.
+There are 2 ways:- You can assemble the pie, wrap it in plastic wrap and freeze it.
+When you are ready to bake it, just remove from the freezer, do not defrost, and bake as you would at 350 degrees Fahrenheit (180 Celsius), and you will have freshly baked pie to serve.

 What to Serve with a Spanakopita